gwasser/lambdatiger/README.md

 References
 ----------

-The Tiger language and overall desgin of the compiler is based on the Tiger language and compiler presented in the book:
+The Tiger language and overall design of the compiler is based on the Tiger language and compiler presented in the book:

 * Appel, Andrew W. _Modern Compiler Implementation in ML_.
 Cambridge University Press, 2004.